danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 For a developer, a Container image is essentially a collection of configurations required to run a container.
 But what really is a container image?
 For the longest time, I theoretically knew what a container image was, how it was made up of layers and that it was a collection of tar archives but that was about it.
 Let's try building an OCI(Open Container Initative) image from the ground up and undertand what's really inside.

 # Scratch?
-This post aims to build an "OCI" image from scratch. `scratch` here doesn't mean that we'll create a Containerfile based on the minimal base image provided by Docker, even though that's inevitably what we'll end up achieving here.
+This post aims to build an "OCI" image from scratch.
 What we mean by scratch here is that we're not going to use any specialized tool i.e. docker, podman, or buildah to build our image.
 Rather, we'll manually create all the required files, the layers and metadata, and then package it into an OCI image format that almost all container engines support.
-In so doing, the idea is to see what really constitutes an image and what a container engine such as docker or podman does under the hood when you run `[docker|podman] build -f Containerfile` on your terminal.
+In so doing, the idea is to see what really constitutes an image and what a container engine such as docker or podman does under the hood when you run `[docker|podman] build -f Containerfile` in your terminal.

 We'll be building an equivalent of the following Containerfile: